ONLINE HERBAL IMMERSION PROGRAM

 - Access to our student forum (currently hosted on Facebook) where you can share triumphs, troubleshooting, and more with a lively community of herbal enthusiasts

-- Exclusive monthly newsletters with herbal news and resources and seasonal gardening tips
+- Exclusive quarterly newsletters with herbal news and resources and seasonal gardening tips

 - A 1000-hour certificate of completion, upon completing all the required coursework within two and a half years